Peptides Vietnam LogoPeptides Vietnam

 Why do people think peptides are new?

-Social media discovered peptides around 2020–2023 when Ozempic became a cultural phenomenon.
+Social media discovered peptides around 2020 to 2023 when Ozempic became a cultural phenomenon and demand drove a shortage.
 The science is decades old; the mainstream awareness is recent.

 Are peptides legal in Vietnam?